duarteocarmo/tandarunner/README.md

 - [x] Deployment
 - [x] Adjust weekly running graph for no cut out
 - [x] Cleaner rolling tanda chart
-- [ ] Make sure no cutoffs when openning on laptop
+- [x] Make sure no cutoffs when openning on laptop
 - [x] Adjust progression graph, so you can actually see progression...
-- [ ] Yearly distance
+- [ ] Yearly distance graph
+- [ ] Generate 3/4 insights based on desired marathon goal
+- [ ] Basic tools AI in a loop?
+TBD